python-versioneer/python-versioneer/INSTALL.md

         version=versioneer.get_version(),
         cmdclass=versioneer.get_cmdclass(),

+  If your project uses a special `cmdclass`, pass that `cmdclass` as a parameter.
+For example:

+        from numpy.distutils.core import numpy_cmdclass
+        cmdclass=versioneer.get_cmdclass(numpy_cmdclass),

 * 4: commit these changes to your VCS.
 To make sure you won't forget, `versioneer install` will mark everything it touched for addition using `git add`.
 Don't forget to add `setup.py` and `setup.cfg` too.